 Cleveland Clinic Children’s Pediatric Inflammatory Bowel Disease Program is designed to provide personalized, exceptional care for children and young adults with IBD through a multidisciplinary team of experts.

-Inflammatory Bowel Disease (IBD) is a chronic inflammatory condition of the digestive tract as the result of an abnormal immune response to the environment in a genetically susceptible individual.
-Crohn’s disease and Ulcerative Colitis are types of IBD, affecting nearly 1.6 million Americans, of which, 25% will be diagnosed in childhood.
+Inflammatory Bowel Diseases (IBD) are chronic inflammatory conditions of the digestive tract as the result of an abnormal immune - mediated inflammatory response to the environment in a genetically susceptible individual.
+Crohn’s disease and Ulcerative Colitis are two major types of IBD, affecting over 3 million Americans, of which, 25% will be diagnosed in childhood.
 Symptoms of IBD may include abdominal pain, weight loss, poor growth, fatigue, and diarrhea.
 Diagnosis is made based on upper endoscopy and lower endoscopy with biopsies along with supporting evidence from blood and stool tests, MRI, and wireless capsule endoscopy.
 While there is no current cure for IBD, treatment includes oral or IV medication, nutritional therapy, and possibly surgery.

 Why choose Cleveland Clinic Children’s Pediatric IBD Program?

-Our providers at the Cleveland Clinic Children’s Pediatric IBD Program provide expertise in the treatment of Inflammatory Bowel Disease through a team approach that is committed to the care of our patients.
-Our team is also committed to research, exploring the cause, treatment, and monitoring of IBD with our clinicians, scientists, surgeons, and psychologists.
+Our providers at the Cleveland Clinic Children’s Pediatric IBD Program provide expertise in the treatment of inflammatory bowel diseases through a team approach that is committed to the care of our patients.
+Our team is also committed to research, exploring the cause, treatment, and monitoring of IBD with our clinicians, scientists, surgeons, dietitians and psychologists.
 A thorough understanding of IBD helps improve the care and outcomes of our patients from both a medical and psychological standpoint.

 Medical Director of Pediatric IBD